 Through consolidation, both municipal units surrender their charters and cease to exist.
 The assets of both of those units are then consolidated into a new municipal unit.

 Tax rates are set each year by Council and are based on services that residents receive.
-The consolidation process will not increase the tax rate.
+A decision on the tax rate for the new Regional Municipality will be made by the new Regional Council.
+The consolidation process itself will not increase the tax rate.

 Currently residents pay a residential tax rate based on their property assessment.
 Included in this rate are costs for policing, schools and the education system, corrections and prisons, and garbage/recycling.

-In the communities of Hantsport, Three Mile Plains, and Falmouth, residents pay an area rate for such things as sidewalks, street lights and snow removal which is added to their tax bill.
+In some communities in West Hants, residents pay an area rate for such things as sidewalks, street lights and snow removal which is included in their tax bill.
 There are also associated costs for residents who use town/municipal water and sewer.
 Residents who do not directly receive these services do not pay for them.

 Consolidation is about much more than tax rates going up or down.
 It is about the Hants West region having the ability to reinvent itself and move forward as a stronger region.

-We have so many great things happening in our area such as the twinning of Highway 101, new sports complexes, world class festivals, new developments, incredible trails and roots strong in history and tradition.
+We have so many great things happening in our area such as the twinning of Highway 101, new sports complexes, world class festivals, new developments, revival of the Windsor downtown and waterfront area, incredible trails and roots strong in history and tradition.
 The potential for the future of our region is endless.

 This consolidation will eliminate the red tape that exists between our two competing municipal units, create a unified vision for growth and development while creating efficiencies by reducing duplication of services and resources.